Rihanna: Fenty

 In 2018, Rihanna launched the lingerie brand Savage X Fenty, designed as an inclusive label offering products in a wide range of shades and sizes.
 The line debuted at New York Fashion Week in September 2018 and was praised for its diversity, particularly for featuring plus-size models, though some critics felt larger sizes were still underrepresented.
 In September 2019, Savage X Fenty returned to New York Fashion Week with a show at the Barclays Center, featuring models such as Joan Smalls, Bella Hadid, and Cara Delevingne.
 It premiered on Amazon Prime Video that month as the Savage X Fenty Show, and was renewed as Vol. 2 in October 2020, Vol. 3 in September 2021, and Vol. 4 in November 2022.
 She stepped down as CEO in June 2023.

 Rihanna launched the fashion brand Fenty under luxury group LVMH in May 2019.
-She became the first woman to create an original brand for LVMH and the first woman of color to lead one of its houses.
+She became the first woman to create an original brand for LVMH and the first woman of colour to lead one of its houses.
 The line debuted in a Paris pop-up on May 22 before a worldwide online release seven days later, featuring clothing, accessories, and footwear.
 It was LVMH's first new fashion house since 1987.
 In February 2021, amid the effects of the COVID-19 pandemic, Rihanna and LVMH agreed to suspend the brand and focus on expanding the Savage X Fenty lingerie line.
 In July 2020, Rihanna introduced Fenty Skin, a skin care line debuting with a cleanser, toning serum, and moisturizer-sunscreen, designed to be gender-neutral and inclusive of all skin tones.
 In June 2024, she launched the hair care brand Fenty Hair, offering products formulated to suit all hair types, textures, and routines.

 Rihanna exclusively uses her surname for ventures outside of music to keep her business and artistic identities separate.
 In January 2019, Rihanna filed a lawsuit against her father, Ronald Fenty, over the use of the Fenty name for commercial purposes.
 The lawsuit alleged that Rihanna's cosmetics brand, Fenty Beauty, was damaged commercially by her father's company, Fenty Entertainment, through misrepresentation of his company being affiliated with her.
 She dropped the lawsuit in September 2021.